-- NEW: A suicide bomber kills at least 23 people and injures 56
+- A suicide bomber kills at least 23 people and injures 56

 - He detonated his explosives as worshippers were leaving Friday prayer services